-If the visit involves the participation of Early Years Foundation Stage pupils then at least one of the accompanying staff must hold a current approved pediatric first aid certificate.
+If the visit involves the participation of Early Years Foundation Stage pupils, then at least one of the accompanying staff must hold a current approved pediatric first aid certificate.
 The group leader must also prior to the trip, obtain a list of persons with known medical needs from the School Nurse.
 The School Nurse is responsible for obtaining written consent for any medication that needs to be administered.
 No child will be allowed on the trip without their medication.
 The group leader should ensure that a first aid kit is taken on the visit; this can be obtained from the School Nurse.
+Any one off prescription medication, such as antibiotics, needs to be collected on the morning of the trip.